Go to the text of this page

 JAL Group's Approach to Sustainability

-The movement of goods and people creates societal connections, and these movements and connections lead to the revitalization of regional economies, thereby solving various social issues and creating social value.
+The movement of people and goods creates societal connections and this leads to enhance well-being and regional revitalizations, thereby addressing diverse social issues and creating social value.

 Material Issues Addressed by the JAL Group